hyperledger/firefly-fir/text/0012-namespace-isolation.md

 particular request, it will reject with HTTP 400.

-For plugin calls that include a namespace (data exchange, or blockchain batches in network version 1), if the namespace has a `remoteName` configured, it will be substituted instead of the local namespace when the data is written out via the plugin.
+For plugin calls that include a namespace (data exchange, or blockchain batches in network version 1), if the namespace has a `networkNamespace` configured, it will be substituted instead of the local namespace name when the data is written out via the plugin.

 ## Event Routing (Inbound)